Scroll to Continue

 It's quiet as you ride on your mule along the 2.9-mile trail to Kalaupapa Peninsula.
-You would be speechless too riding along sheer cliffs overlooking the Pacific, descending from 1,700 feet and with Molokai's North Shore Pali just to the east - the tallest sea cliffs in the world as recorded by the Guinness Book of World Records, measuring 3,600 to 3,900 feet.
+The sheer cliffs overlook the Pacific, descending from 1,700 feet with Molokai's North Shore Pali just to the east—the tallest sea cliffs in the world as recorded by the Guinness Book of World Records, measuring 3,600 to 3,900 feet.

-Three miles, 26 switchbacks and 90 minutes of magnificent views later and you're back to sea level in the historic town of Kalaupapa, one of the most remote settlements in Hawaii.
+Three miles, 26 switchbacks and 90 minutes of magnificent views later, you're back to sea level in the historic town of Kalaupapa, one of the most remote settlements in Hawaii.
 It's scenic, isolated and peaceful here, but the story of Kalaupapa National Historical Park is even more compelling.

-This special community was once home to Belgian missionary Saint Damien, and later, to Saint Marianne Cope.
-In 1873, Father Damien chose to leave the "outside world" to care for Hawaii's Hansen's disease victims who were exiled to this isolated peninsula.
+This special community was once home to Belgian missionary Saint Damien and later, to Saint Marianne Cope.
+In 1873, Father Damien chose to leave the "outside world" to care for the residents with Hawaii's Hansen's disease who were exiled to this isolated peninsula.
 After 16 years of faithful service, he too, tragically succumbed to the disease and was laid to rest at historic St. Philomena Roman Catholic Church in Kalaupapa where you can visit his grave.
 In October of 2009, Father Damien was canonized as a saint for his selfless dedication.

 Mother Marianne was canonized as Saint Marianne Cope on October 21, 2012.
 A bronze statue in her honor overlooks the ocean at Kewalo Basin Park in Honolulu.